-Reviewing the impacts of regulation reform, IT modernization, insights from analytics, and automation
+Reviewing the impact of IT modernization, cognitive technologies, and blockchain

 - Diane Murray’s perspective

 - Suggested solutions

 - Is it just about technology?

 Diane Murray on the biggest trends facing federal civilian agencies

 - How will federal civilian agencies look different in 2018?